manna84/collab-sem2-project/README.md

 ## Nishant
-Started working on chat feature which will be linked to adopt a pet page.
+- Started working on chat feature which will be linked to adopt a pet page.
-Halnding the whole JS part of the chat feature.
+- Halnding the whole JS part of the chat feature.
-Also collaborated with Joban to get the socket working for both of us.
+- Also collaborated with Joban to get the socket working for both of us.
+- Research and Design created for the website: overall look and feel.
+- Work distributed to team members with communication
+- Assigned as tester of Project, begin with testing MVC framework and styling
+- Collaborated with Joban for Chat app
+- Started coding for the chat app
+- Collaborated with teammates for Chat app to remove routing errors
+- Styling for the chat app suggested
+- Trying to solve errors that suddenly came into existence
+- Testing the whole application for bugs/coding errors with Joban
+- Trying to resolve why socket.io is not installing in machine
+- Testing the whole application for bugs/erors that were assigned by the team
+- Acted upon the issue raised
+- Issue Solving
+- Issue Solving + React Structure Created
+- Errors solved for the Structure and worked upon the styling
+- Converted Styled components for the Footer